Aegis Orchestrator

 The Dispatch Protocol handles tool calls that require running a subprocess inside the agent container — for example, compiling code, running tests, or executing an interpreter.
 This is Path 3 of the three-path tool router.

-The orchestrator cannot call Docker exec API directly because:
+The orchestrator cannot call the container runtime's exec API directly because:

-• It would be runtime-specific (breaks Firecracker support).
+• It would be runtime-specific (breaks Firecracker support and ties the orchestrator to a single container engine).

 • It bypasses the bootstrap script's process supervision and output capture.